Last Updated on January 26, 2026

 Once the appropriate claim has been identified for the victim, it is crucial to build a strong case to succeed in a personal injury lawsuit.

-The Porter Law Group has decades of collective experience handling personal injury cases involving vehicular accidents in the State of New York.
-Our lawyers have recovered millions* of dollars for vehicular accident victims, and we stand ready to help you and your family get the answers and financial compensation you merit.
+The Porter Law Group has decades of collective experience handling all kinds of personal injury cases, especially ones involving vehicular accidents in the State of New York.
+Our lawyers have recovered millions of dollars for vehicular accident victims, and we stand ready to help you and your family get the answers and financial compensation you merit.

 Envelope Icon